 Industrial Engineering & Operations Research

-You’re constantly seeing ways to improve the way things work.
-Your motto is “the shortest distance between two points is a straight line.”
-If that describes you, you’ll like it here.
+How many fast passes should an amusement park distribute?
+How can a newspaper vendor balance fixed costs against uncertain demand?
+Why do you wait “forever” for a bus, only to see two or three arrive at the same time?
+If you've ever thought about these kinds of problems, you’ll like it here.
 Industrial Engineering & Operations Research combines two disciplines focused on the operation of complex systems.
-Industrial engineering is about making people and processes safer, more efficient and more effective.
+Students learn statistically rooted frameworks to model and solve systems-level engineering problems.
+Industrial Engineering is about making people and processes safer, more efficient and more effective.
 Operational researchers use their analytical and creative skills to develop better systems and operational procedures.
 There’s work in this field across a wide range of industries, including manufacturing, communications, transportation, entertainment, finance, military, healthcare and pharmaceuticals.

 Why choose Berkeley?